England Ireland Find Havens

 Image: Michael Harpur

-Conspicuous tall apartment flats on the eastern shore backing Weston Shelf buoy
+Conspicuous tall apartment blocks on the eastern shore backing Weston Shelf buoy

 Image: Michael Harpur